 Detection rates are calculated from the primary literature and may not be available for all ethnic populations.
-The values listed below are for genotyping.
-Sequencing provides higher detection rates and lower residual risks for each disease.
-More precise values for sequencing may become available in the future.
+Sequencing detection rates and residual risks are reported as "greater than (>)" and "less than (<)" the values for genotyping, respectively, for each disease.
+More precise values may become available in the future.